-The group currently includes three faculty principal investigators (PIs): Aaron Shaw (Northwestern University), Benjamin Mako Hill (University of Washington in Seattle), and Sayamindu Dasgupta (University of North Carolina at Chapel Hill).
-The three PIs advise Ph.D. students in multiple Ph.D. programs at their respective universities.
+This year the group includes three faculty principal investigators (PIs) who are actively recruiting PhD students: Aaron Shaw (Northwestern University), Benjamin Mako Hill (University of Washington in Seattle), and Jeremy Foote (Purdue University).
+Each of these PIs advise Ph.D. students in Ph.D. programs at their respective universities.
 Our programs are each described below.

 At the same time, a great thing about the CDSC is that we all collaborate and regularly co-advise students across our respective campuses, so the choice to apply to or attend one program does not prevent you from accessing the expertise of our whole group.
 But please keep in mind that our different Ph.D. programs have different application deadlines, requirements, and procedures!

 If you are interested in applying to any of the programs, we strongly encourage you to reach out the specific faculty in that program before submitting an application.

 Jeremy Foote is an Assistant Professor at the Brian Lamb School of Communication at Purdue University.
 He is affiliated with the Organizational Communication and Media, Technology, and Society programs.
 Jeremy’s research focuses on how individuals decide when and in what ways to contribute to online communities, how communities change the people who participate in them, and how both of those processes can help us to understand which things become popular and influential.
 Most of his research is done using data science methods and agent-based simulations.